Tellurian Inc. - Consensus Indicates Potential 155.3% Upside

-Tellurian Inc. with ticker code (TELL) now have 9 analysts in total covering the stock.
-The consensus rating is ‘Hold’.
-The target price ranges between 10.5 and 0.1 calculating the average target price we see 3.37.
-Given that the stocks previous close was at 1.32 this is indicating there is a potential upside of 155.3%.
-The 50 day moving average now sits at 1.27 and the 200 moving average now moves to 1.05.
-The market cap for the company is $426m.
-Company Website: http://www.tellurianinc.com
+Tellurian Inc. with ticker code (TELL) have now 9 analysts covering the stock.
+The analyst consensus points to a rating of ‘Hold’.
+The target price ranges between 10.5 and 0.1 calculating the mean target price we have 3.37.
+With the stocks previous close at 1.32 this would indicate that there is a potential upside of 155.3%.
+The day 50 moving average is 1.27 and the 200 moving average now moves to 1.05.
+The company has a market capitalisation of $426m.
+Visit the company website at: http://www.tellurianinc.com

 Tellurian Inc. engages in the natural gas business worldwide.
 The company is developing a portfolio of natural gas production, liquefied natural gas (LNG) marketing, and infrastructure assets that includes an approximately 27.6 million tons per annum LNG terminal facility and an associated pipeline in southwest Louisiana.
 As of February 24, 2020, it owned interests in approximately 10,260 net acres and 67 producing wells located in the Haynesville Shale trend of north Louisiana.
 The company was founded in 2016 and is headquartered in Houston, Texas.